-- Must be willing to support a BGP customer! - Many are not (usually citing complexity) - Must be able to support a BGP customer! - References for existing customers help - Check on RouteViews or https://bgp.he.net for existing BGP customers - BGP customer hotline (separate from standard access customer) - Must be able to update peering policies with their transit providers, peers, and any IXPs they are members of - Community policies (published or otherwise) - Direct NOC to NOC contact - Must implement the Mutually Agreed Norms for Routing Security principles (https://manrs.org) in their network
+- Must be willing to support a BGP customer! - Many are not (usually citing complexity) - Must be able to support a BGP customer! - References for existing customers help - Check on RouteViews or Hurricane Electric's BGP page for existing BGP customers - BGP customer hotline (separate from standard access customer) - Must be able to update peering policies with their transit providers, peers, and any IXPs they are members of - Community policies (published or otherwise) - Direct NOC to NOC contact - Must implement the Mutually Agreed Norms for Routing Security principles (https://manrs.org) in their network